Resources for School Libraries

 - Offer “office hours” to provide support for students and parents trying to navigate their new online environment.

-- Join networking meetings hosted by DPI School Libraries on Friday mornings.
+- Join networking meetings hosted by DPI School Libraries.

 - Work on district level library planning.
 Many of you have participated in CESA workshops or the ISTE U course.
 Use and share resources in the WISELearn School Library Planning Group

 - Update library web pages, including your new BadgerLink URLs.

 - Clean up records in your library catalog